 The stylus is the ‘needle’ tip.
 It rides in the grooves of a vinyl record and transmits the movement of the grooves down the cantilever tube to the magnet and coil assembly.

+What are record player needles made of?
 Most styli have diamond tips to make them extra hard and longer lasting.
 The stylus is located on the end of the cantilever and looks like a little spike sticking out at the end.

 Different Kinds Of Cartridges

 There are two kinds of phono cartridges: moving magnet and moving coil.
 These are different assemblies that do the same thing.

 Both transmit physical movement into an electrical signal, which in turn becomes an audible audio signal.
 The way in which they achieve this goal is what makes them different.

 We have an article helping you determine whether you have an MM or an MC cartridge.

 These are abbreviated as MM and are the most common type of cartridge.
 The way these carts work is the stylus moves the cantilever which moves the magnets.

 The movement of these magnets generates an electrical signal which is sent to the pins on the back of the cartridge, from where it travels down the wires to your preamp.

 These are abbreviated MC and have a slightly hotter output.
 They work in the opposite way of the MM cartridges.